aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 These are similar, yet serve two different purposes.

-Title is where I like to identify a problem or pain point.
-I want to peak the curiosity of person searching Google!
+The Title is where I like to identify a problem or pain point.
+I want to pique the curiosity of person searching Google!

 I want them thinking "I NEED to see read this post!".